 On July 28 2016, the optical retroreflectors in the HALO-Net risk reduction payload passed shock testing.
 Shock testing was required to validate the survivability of the delicate optics during spacecraft separation from the launch vehicle.
 Shock occurs and propagates through the spacecraft when the pyrotechnic device(s) are fired to release the spacecraft from the upper stage.

-The Space and Naval Warfare Systems Center Pacific (SSC Pacific) Nano-Satellite Tracking Experiment (NTE) is a project co-sponsored by the Space Experiment Review Board (SERB) to develop and test a passive RADAR retro-reflector to improve the ability to track cube-satellites and nanosatellites with ground based RADARs.
+SPAWAR Systems Center Pacific's Nano-Satellite Tracking Experiment (NTE) is a project co-sponsored by the Space Experiment Review Board to develop and test a passive RADAR retro-reflector to improve the ability to track cube-satellites and nanosatellites with ground based RADARs.
 A retro-reflector will reflect incident RADAR pulses back toward the source, regardless of the incidence angle.
 The RADAR return of nanosatellites outfitted with retro-reflectors will be compared to the return of similar sized nanosatellites without retro-reflectors to demonstrate improvement in tracking ability.